alexeilebedev/openacr/txt/ssimfiles.md

 ## Ssim files

-Ssim is a Super-Simple line-oriented text format for storing configuration data in the form of tables of tuples.
+Ssim is a super-simple line-oriented text format for storing configuration data in the form of tables of tuples.
 Each tuple consists of a type tag and key-value pairs called attributes.
 The first key-value pair is a primary key.